twilio-labs/twilio-mixologist/README.md

 Create a [Messaging Service in the Twilio Console](https://www.twilio.com/console/sms/services) and store the SID.

-#### 3. Create a Notify Service
+#### 3. Create a Conversations Service

-Create a [Notify Service in the Twilio Console](https://www.twilio.com/console/notify/services) and choose your created Messaging Service as a Messaging Service.
+Create a [Conversations Service in the Twilio Console](https://www.twilio.com/console/conversations/services) and choose your created Messaging Service as a Messaging Service.
 Make sure to store the SID.
+TODO append

 #### 4. Create a Sync Service